Local Workforce Development Areas (LWDA) in California

 (Requires Adobe Reader):

 Some LWDA are composed of individual or a group of cities.
-Only not seasonallyadjusted labor force (unemployment rates) data are developed for LWDA.
+Only not seasonally–adjusted labor force (unemployment rates) data are developed for these areas.
 Estimates of employment by industry are available for counties or MSA only.

-Monthly subcounty data are derived by multiplying current estimates of countywide employment and unemployment by the respective employment and unemployment shares (percentages) in each subcounty area at the time of the 2000 Census.
-Subcounty labor force is then obtained by summing employment and unemployment, and the result is divided into unemployment to calculate the unemployment rate.
-Based on Each Area's 2000 Census Share of County Employment and Unemployment*.
+Monthly sub–county data are derived by multiplying current estimates of county–wide employment and unemployment by the respective employment and unemployment shares (ratios) in each sub–county area.
+Sub–county labor force is then obtained by summing employment and unemployment.
+That result is then divided into the unemployment to calculate the unemployment rate.
+Sub-county areas are based on the 2010 Census.

-This method assumes that the rates of change in employment and unemployment, since 2000, are exactly the same in each subcounty area as at the county level (i.e., that the shares are still accurate).
-If this assumption is not true for a specific subcounty area, then the estimates for that area may not be representative of the current economic conditions.
+This method assumes that the rates of change in employment and unemployment are exactly the same in each sub–county area as at the county level (i.e., that the ratios are still accurate).
+If this assumption is not true for a specific sub–county area, then the estimates for that area may not be representative of the current economic conditions.
 Since this assumption is untested, caution should be employed when using these data.
-For more information on the data visit:

 LWDA Boundary Maps